aaron-chew/Classification-Projects/Titanic/README.md

 ## Project Layout
 This project uses 6 notebooks that are divided by each stage/topic of our analysis.
 The functions and plots files can be found under the "functions" folder which contains all the functions used inside our notebooks.

+## Features
+* Survived: Outcome of survival (0 = No; 1 = Yes)
+* Pclass: Socio-economic class (1 = Upper class; 2 = Middle class; 3 = Lower class)
+* Name: Name of passenger
+* Sex: Sex of the passenger
+* Age: Age of the passenger (Some entries contain NaN)
+* SibSp: Number of siblings and spouses of the passenger aboard
+* Parch: Number of parents and children of the passenger aboard
+* Ticket: Ticket number of the passenger
+* Fare: Fare paid by the passenger
+* Cabin Cabin number of the passenger (Some entries contain NaN)
+* Embarked: Port of embarkation of the passenger (C = Cherbourg; Q = Queenstown; S = Southampton)

 ## Model Deployment
 From the conclusion and findings from our project, we found out that the Logistic Regression was the best performing model that achieved the lowest loss function from our sample of algorithms.
 You can find the final pipeline with all the necessary transformers and model inside the pickle file "LogisticRegression.pkl".